panicmechanic/ZMD/Readme.md

     e.g warhammers need strength and are powerful, axes need dex and are fast, etc. etc.

 - Add new potions for new attributes
+- Find/create/blend a new ascii tileset
 - Create gas system - each tile has gas=0 attribute, when one tile has gas and the other doesnt make them even unless below a certain number
 - Shift_run needs a keypress to stop function
 - Water on map
 - Finish lever object
+- 'Drunk' Effect for styrs and player, make them move randomly, and occasionally stumble several tiles in one direction.
 - Add gui bar for eff in monster.effects to display effects like burning, poisoned, confused, paralysed.

 - Fix name_stat_gen() to print all relevant info and sides neatly (how?!)